-Our oceans are being pushed to the brink, putting the lives and livelihoods of billions of people across the globe at risk.
-EJF’s Oceans Campaign works to combat illegal and unsustainable fishing, stamp out human rights abuses driven by these illicit activities and protect the coastal communities and precious wildlife that depend on our oceans.
+Our ocean is being pushed to the brink, putting the lives and livelihoods of billions of people across the globe at risk.
+EJF’s ocean campaign works to combat illegal and unsustainable fishing, stamp out human rights abuses driven by these illicit activities and protect the coastal communities and precious wildlife that depend on our ocean.

-EJF’s Climate Campaign aims to secure international protection for the world’s growing population of climate refugees, forced to flee their homes in the wake of the climate crisis.
+EJF’s climate campaign aims to secure international action to decarbonise economies around the world, protect the natural environments which are a vital store of carbon, and ensure climate justice for all.
+We campaign for the protection for the world’s growing population of climate refugees, forced to flee their homes in the wake of the climate crisis.

 What will you do for people and planet?